simonhaenisch/prettier-plugin-organize-imports/readme.md

 npm i --save-dev @volar/vue-typescript
 ```

+If you're using Vue.js with Pug templates, you'll also need to install `@volar/pug-language-service` as a dev dependency.

 ### Debug Logs

 If something doesn't work, you can try to prefix your command with `DEBUG=true` which will enable this plugin to print some logs.